Federated Multi-Task Clustering: Our Proposed Method

 \subsubsection{Client-Side Personalized Clustering Module}

 For the client-side personalized clustering module, the primary objective is to perform clustering on its local data $\mathbf{X}_t$.
 Existing federated solutions\cite{Wen_CIKM_2021, Xu_AAAI_2022} often resort to generating static pseudo-labels to train a secondary classifier, but this ``two-stage'' process suffers from severe error propagation.
+Recent multi-view clustering studies have also recognized this limitation and proposed methods to directly derive discriminative clustering indicator matrices without additional post-processing\cite{10076472}.
 Moreover, traditional spectral clustering is non-parametric, yielding only embeddings $\mathbf{F}_t$ defined on specific training points, which makes out-of-sample inference impossible.
 To address the intra-client challenge regarding the reliance on unreliable pseudo-labels and poor generalization performance, we redesign the local learning objective in each client.

 Our client-side personalized clustering module proposes to learn a parametric projection matrix $\mathbf{W}_t \in \mathbb{R}^{d_t \times k}$ simultaneously with the spectral embeddings.
 We posit that the ideal embedding $\mathbf{F}_t$ can be approximated by a linear transformation of the data $\mathbf{X}_t$.
 By enforcing the constraint $\| \mathbf{F}_t - \mathbf{X}_t \mathbf{W}_t \|_F^2$, we couple the manifold discovery and the mapping function learning into a unified optimization process.
 This design ensures that $\mathbf{W}_t$ directly captures the intrinsic data structure without needing noisy pseudo-labels, enabling the model to robustly generalize to unseen data.
 The unified local objective is formulated as: